Industry Strategic Science and Technology Plans (ISPs) Platform

 Coffee has been a valuable segment of the Philippine economy.Ā The Philippines became the 4th largest exporter of coffee in 1880, but coffee leaf rust destroyed the farms in 1894.Ā Ā

-The Philippines is one of the few countries that can produce the four types of coffee:Ā Robusta, Arabica, Liberica (Barako) and Excelsa.Ā Arabica is the flavor variety and is mostly used as premium or gourmet coffee; Robusta is used as a blender to Arabica as well as in instant coffee.Ā Liberica or Kapeng Barako has rich and intense taste and is best served black.Ā The most common type is Robusta, which accounts for about 70% of total coffee production.Ā Coffee is sold as green, roasted, or ground beans, and as soluble instant coffee.
+The Philippines is one of the few countries that can produce the four types of coffee:Ā Robusta, Arabica, Liberica (Barako), and Excelsa.Ā Arabica is the flavor variety and is mostly used as premium or gourmet coffee; Robusta is used as a blender to Arabica as well as in instant coffee.Ā Liberica or Kapeng Barako has rich and intense taste and is best served black.Ā The most common type is Robusta, which accounts for about 70 percent of total coffee production.Ā Coffee is sold as green, roasted, or ground beans, and as soluble instant coffee.

-National production of 60,640.95 mt dried cherries in 2020 (PSA) was not even enough to supply local demand, which was estimated at 198,720 mt (statista.com).Ā The country imports coffee to meet local demand.Ā Average productivity in 2021 is 0.54 mt/ha.
+According to Philippine Statistics Authority (PSA), national production of 60,640.95 metric tons (MT) dried cherries in 2020 was not even enough to supply local demand, which was estimated at 198,720 MT.Ā The country imports coffee to meet local demand.Ā Average productivity in 2021 is 0.54 MT dried cherries/ha.

 Problems in the Industry